 Troy Nolan, the seventh-rounder out of Arizona State has nice ball skills, but will have his initial opportunities on special teams.

-y from the group of holdovers, boosted by a pass rush that will consistently force quarterbacks to make quicker decisions.
+ved play from the group of holdovers, boosted by a pass rush that will consistently force quarterbacks to make quicker decisions.
 If they don't, the spotlight will very likely chase the safeties and feel more like a searchlight.

 It seems they have three candidates to be the in-the-box kind of guy.
 But they could have set things up better for competition at free safety, where I will be interested to see how Wilson can do.